Shopify/shopify-api-js/docs/usage/rest.md

 ## Using the client class

-The simplest way to interact with the API is using an instance of `shopify.clients.Rest`.
+The simplest way to interact with the API is using an instance of `clients.Rest` ([see reference](../reference/clients/Rest.md)).
 To create a client, you'll need a session, for example:

 ```ts
 // Requests to /my-endpoint must be made with authenticatedFetch for embedded apps